-The Company is following the guidelines established by governmental authorities and taking preventative and protective measures to ensure the safety of our workforce and has formal Infectious Disease Preparedness Plans.
+The Company continues to follow the guidelines established by governmental authorities and take preventative and protective measures to ensure the safety of our workforce and has a formal Infectious Disease Preparedness Plan.
 These include implementing remote working arrangements across our administrative offices, varying procedures and protocols at various facilities, social distancing, the use of protective screens and face masks and imposing visitor and travel restrictions.
 However, we cannot be certain that these measures will be successful in ensuring the health of our workforce.

-Notwithstanding our level of continued operations and our designation as an essential business in Hawaii, the COVID-19 pandemic has limited our ability to promote our products in brick and mortar locations; and to meet with customers and vendors and it has created delays in our supply chain operations.
+Notwithstanding our level of continued operations and our designation as an essential business in Hawaii, the COVID-19 pandemic during the fiscal year has limited our ability to promote our products in brick and mortar locations and to meet with customers and vendors and it has created delays in our supply chain operations.

-Our production of algae involves an agricultural process, subject to such risks as weather, disease, contamination and water availability.
+Our production of algae involves an agricultural process, subject to such risks as weather, disease, contamination, water availability and climate change.